April 10, 2026

 2. A comfortable kneeling pad

 The thick, memory-foam kind.
 The garden doesn't get any softer as you get older, and this is one of those gifts that sounds unexciting until you've used one and then you cannot imagine going back.
-Search for "memory foam kneeling pad garden" on Amazon.
+Find it on Amazon →

 3. A pair of leather work gloves that actually fit